I Can't Stop (album): Critical reception

 I Can't Stop received generally positive reviews from music critics.
 At Metacritic, it received an average score of 75 out of 100, based on 18 reviews.
 Mojo opined "(Green) is, if anything, singing better than ever".
 In The Guardian, Alexis Petridis stated "The songwriting is largely superb, which keeps the album from sounding like a clever pastiche".
 Robert Christgau, writing in The Village Voice, said that the album is not a sophisticated modernization or comeback to "a form he never lost", but instead shows that Green has "retained plenty of voice and the guile to know what to do with it."
 In a mixed review, Tom Smucker of The Village Voice felt that Green gets "tied down when production's slathered on a bit too thick".
-Blender magazine dismissed it as "a weak echo of those gloriously clean and spacious [1970s] LPs".
+Blender dismissed it as "a weak echo of those gloriously clean and spacious [1970s] LPs".

 In a retrospective review for the magazine, Christgau gave the album four stars and called it Green's "finest late pop album".
 He felt that, although Green "can no longer shade with sprightly delicacy," his singing is louder and strengthened by "two decades in the pulpit at his own Memphis church."